Christian-Joseph Guyonvarc'h: Biography

 Christian-Joseph Guyonvarc'h was born on 18 October 1926 in Auray, Brittany (France), and grew up in a French-Breton bilingual environment.
-Along with his wife, Françoise Le Roux (1927–2004), he wrote numerous works on Celtic studies, including Les Druides ('The Druids', 1986), La Civilisation celtique ('Celtic Civilization', 1990), La Société celtique ('Celtic Society', 1991), Les Fêtes celtiques ('Celtic Festivals', 1995), and Les Royaumes Celtiques ('The Celtic Kingdoms', 2001).
+Along with his wife, Françoise Le Roux (1927–2004), he wrote numerous works on Celtic studies, including Les Druides ('The Druids', 1986), La Civilisation celtique ('Celtic Civilisation', 1990), La Société celtique ('Celtic Society', 1991) and Les Fêtes celtiques ('Celtic Festivals', 1995).
+With Le Roux he edited the Rennes journal Ogam, later Ogam-Tradition celtique, which the couple developed into a publishing house.
 Georges Dumézil directed Le Roux's first studies and was president of the jury at Guyonvarc'h's doctorate thesis in 1980.
+In 1980 their revised Les Druides received the Prix Amic of the Académie française.

 Guyonvarc'h taught Old Irish and Breton at Rennes 2 University.
 He died on 9 January 2012 in Guilers.

-Guyonvarc'h could speak Breton, Welsh, and Irish (in their modern and historical stages), as well as modern French, German, Dutch, English.
-From 1979 to 1981, he was a member the patronage committee of Nouvelle École, the annual magazine of the ethno-nationalist think tank, GRECE.
+Guyonvarc'h could speak Breton, Welsh, and Irish (in their modern and historical stages), as well as modern French, German, Dutch, and English.
+From 1979 to 1981, he was a member of the patronage committee of Nouvelle École, the annual magazine of the ethno-nationalist think tank GRECE.